NVIDIAGameWorks/Streamline/docs/ProgrammingGuideDLSS_G.md

 Item | Reference | Confirmed
 ---|---|---
 All the required inputs are passed to Streamline: depth buffers, motion vectors, HUD-less color buffers  | Section 5.0 |
 Common constants and frame index are provided for **each frame** using slSetConstants and slSetFeatureConstants methods   |  Section 7.0 |
 All tagged buffers are valid at frame present time, and they are not re-used for other purposes | Section 5.0 |
 Buffers to be tagged with unique id 0 | Section 5.0 |
 Make sure that frame index provided with the common constants is matching the presented frame | Section 8.0 |
-Inputs are passed into Streamline look correct as well as camera matrices and dynamic objects | Debug plugin guide (separate doc) |
+Inputs are passed into Streamline look correct, as well as camera matrices and dynamic objects | [SL ImGUI guide](./Debugging%20-%20SL%20ImGUI%20(Realtime%20Data%20Inspection).md) |
-Application checks the signature of sl.interposer.dll to make sure it is a genuine NVIDIA library | Streamline programming guide,section 2.1.1 |
+Application checks the signature of sl.interposer.dll to make sure it is a genuine NVIDIA library | [Streamline programming guide, section 2.1.1](./ProgrammingGuide.md#211-security) |
 Requirements for Dynamic Resolution are met (if the game supports Dynamic Resolution)  | Section 10.0 |
 DLSS-G is turned off (by setting `sl::DLSSGOptions::mode` to `sl::DLSSGMode::eOff`) when the game is paused, loading, in menu and in general NOT rendering game frames and also when modifying resolution & full-screen vs windowed mode | Section 12.0 |
 Swap chain is recreated every time DLSS-G is turned on or off (by changing `sl::DLSSGOptions::mode`) to avoid unnecessary performance overhead when DLSS-G is switched off | Section 19.0 |
 Reduce the amount of motion blur; when DLSS-G enabled, halve the distance/magnitude of motion blur | Section 14.0 |
 Reflex is properly integrated (see checklist in Reflex Programming Guide) | Section 8.0 |
-In-game UI for enabling/disabling DLSS-G is implemented | RTX UI Guidelines (separate doc) |
+In-game UI for enabling/disabling DLSS-G is implemented | [RTX UI Guidelines](./RTX%20UI%20Developer%20Guidelines.pdf) |
 Only full production non-watermarked libraries are packaged in the release build | N/A |
 No errors or unexpected warnings in Streamline and DLSS-G log files while running the feature | N/A |